-Why one gaslight?
+Why do people gaslight?
 This is pretty similar to other forms of psychological abuse, or any other form of abuse, for that matter.
 It’s all about control.
 It’s about gaining the ability to do and say pretty much whatever and get away with it, in fact, more than simply getting away.

-Make oneself look spotless and right.
+It is about making oneself look spotless and right.

-Why are some parents gaslighting
+Why do some parents gaslight?

 Although gaslighting in dysfunctional families is relatively common, a child (or, now, an adult) may have a gaslighting mother or a father, but live in otherwise somewhat normal conditions.

-For example – A mother will say that she didn’t eat a candy when her kid catches her stuffing chocolate into her mouth.
+For example – A mother will say that she didn’t eat candy when her kid catches her stuffing chocolate into her mouth.
 She does it because she doesn’t want to set a bad example.

-Are gaslighting parents actually narcissists
+Are gaslighting parents actually narcissists?

 Well!
-The answer is No, Not Necessarily.
+The answer is no. Not necessarily.

 However, many gaslighting fathers and gaslighting mothers are, indeed, narcissists.